aaronparisi/techno-blog/src/blogPosts/GitHubIssueTracker.md

 ### August 2023

 I recently came across a job posting that advertised one possible take-home exercise: a GitHub issue tracker.
 I thought that was a cool project, and I had never worked with the GitHub API before.
+UI is live here: https://gh-issue-tracker.aaronparisi.dev/

 # Seeding the repos & issues